-Before you can execute the program, you have to build the project - meaning, compile the source code and link the program modules.
-You do this in exactly the same way that you did with the console application example.
+Before you can execute the program, you have to build the project - that is, compile the source code and link the program modules.
+You do this in exactly the same way as with the console application example.
 To save time, press Ctrl+F5 to get the project built and then executed in a single operation.

-After the project has been built, the Output window indicates that there are no errors and the executable starts running.
-The window for the program you've generated is shown in Figure 1-24.
+After the project has been built, the Output window indicates that there are no errors, and the executable starts running.
+The window for the program you've generated is shown in Figure 1-21.